Economics & Finance Courses

 Additional financial management concepts and practices; extensive case analysis with focus on the capital asset pricing model.

-Prerequisite: BUS 3320 or permission of the instructor, department chair, or school dean
+Prerequisite: BUS 3320 or permission of the instructor, department chair, school head, or college dean

 A survey of investment alternatives with emphasis on security evaluation, features of trading, the regulatory structure, and the design of portfolios.

-Prerequisite: BUS 3320 or permission of the instructor, department chair, or school dean
+Prerequisite: BUS 3320 or permission of the instructor, department chair, school head, or college dean

 A survey of the major financial intermediaries with emphasis upon balance sheet account management, the principal securities traded, and the markets in which the trading occurs.